openedx/xblock-lti-consumer/docs/decisions/0003-lti-1p3-score-linking.rst

      - This is the "declarative" approach, where the platform will create a single LineItem, and only allow read-only access to it.
        The tool is only able to read LineItems, push scores and retrieve grades.
    * - Allow tools to manage their own grades
-     - This is the "programmatic" approach, where tools have full permissions to create, edit and delete LineItems, and well as pushing and retrieving grades.
+     - This is the "programmatic" approach, where tools have full permissions to create, edit and delete LineItems, as well as pushing and retrieving grades.
 Note that there might be cases where a tool doesn't set a `resouceLinkId` leaving the grade unlinked to a problem.
 Also, the other edge case is when a tool pushes multiple grades for a single problem, in which case the implementation needs to decide on a criteria to merge the grades or pick one.